-In-place upgrade of the guest operating system (between major OS release versions, such as Windows Server 2016 or Windows Server 2019 to Windows Server 2022) is not recommended.
+In-place upgrade of the guest operating system (between major OS release versions, such as Windows Server 2012, Windows Server 2016, Windows Server 2019, Windows Server 2022 or Windows Server 2025) is not recommended.
 The best practice is to install a new major OS release in a new VM.

 Support considerations: